Coast Guard, DHS.

 Under the Regulatory Flexibility Act (5 U.S.C.
 601-612), we have considered whether this rule will have a significant economic impact on a substantial number of small entities.
 The term “small entities” comprises small businesses, not-for-profit organizations that are independently owned and operated and are not dominant in their fields, and governmental jurisdictions with populations of less than 50,000.

 The Coast Guard certifies under 5 U.S.C.
 605(b) that this rule will not have a significant economic impact on a substantial number of small entities.
-We expect that there will be little or no impact to small entities due to the narrowly tailored scope of this security zone.
+We Start Printed Page 69485expect that there will be little or no impact to small entities due to the narrowly tailored scope of this security zone.

 Assistance for Small Entities